-A summary of the various components of the Company's Consolidated Statement of Comprehensive Loss follows.
-Discussion of the significant changes in each of these components for the year ended March 31, 2022 compared to the prior year period are provided on the following pages.
+A summary of the various components of the Company's Consolidated Statement of Comprehensive Income (Loss) follows.
+Discussion of the significant changes in each of these components for the period ended June 30, 2022, compared to the comparable prior year period are provided on the following pages.